hohler/Mensa-Webservice/README.md

 ```

 ###JSONP support
-You can receive JSONP messages by appending a callback parameter:
+You can receive JSONP messages by appending a callback parameter on each request:
 ```
 ?callback=CALLBACK_NAME
 ```